ronna-s/go-ood/README.md

 #### Is Go an Object-Oriented language?
 This question is so loaded that all I had to do was to advertise this workshop to receive "constructive" feedback from total strangers.
 Go doesn't offer classes, which means there are no constructors (or destructors) and no inheritance, etc.
-There is also no late or late late or late late late binding in Go - but there's something else.
+There is also no late or late late or late late late binding in Go - but there's something else (we'll get to that).
 These are technical concepts that have become synonymous with Object-Oriented Programming.
 Go does have a variety of very strong features for Object-Oriented Programming that enable Gophers to express their code in a manner that follows the OO principals.
 In the end, the answer to this question depends on the answer to the question "is t an object" in this [sample code](https://go.dev/play/p/ZfWFad7-TyM)